Manchester Water Works

 Settled water flows into the intermediate pump station where it is lifted into the ozone contact chambers.
 Ozone is a powerful oxidant and disinfectant that removes tastes and odors, along with killing or inactivating harmful organisms in the water.
 Ozone is generated on-site by passing a high-voltage electric current across a dielectric discharge gap through a pure oxygen stream.
 A combination of three, 500-pound-per-day ozone generators produces the required ozone gaseous stream that is injected into each of four ozone contact chambers through fine bubble diffusers.
 The contact chambers provide the necessary time for completion of the ozone reaction.
 Residual (excess) ozone is removed from the water by applying sodium bisulfite prior to exiting the contact chambers and continuing on to the filters.

-Anthracite and Granular Activated Carbon Filtration
+Granular Activated Carbon Filtration

 Hydraulic Control Structure